Lelebees/impera-turn-ping/documentation/discord-bot-commands.md

 ## User commands

 - `/link`
-  Link a discord user to an impera account
+  Link a discord botUser to an impera account

 - `/unlink`
-  Unlink a discord user from an impera account
+  Unlink a discord botUser from an impera account

 - `/track`
   args: `gameID`, ?`password`
-  Will make the bot join the specified game if it hasn't started yet and the user is already in the game.
-If it has, the bot will tell the user that it is unable to join.
-Will also start logging notifications for every user in the game wich it is able and allowed to.
+  Will make the bot join the specified game if it hasn't started yet and the botUser is already in the game.
+If it has, the bot will tell the botUser that it is unable to join.
+Will also start logging notifications for every botUser in the game wich it is able and allowed to.

   Command can only be used if: